 On that note, let’s examine the pros and cons of different plant-based milk to accompany your daily brew.

 Flavour-wise, soy milk has a creamy, velvety taste and texture, similar to low-fat cow’s milk.
-As a plant-based milk, soy is cholesterol-free and low in saturated fat.
+As plant-based milk, soy is cholesterol-free and low in saturated fat.

 It also contains no lactose, and is said to reduce low-density lipoproteins (“bad” cholesterol that contributes to fatty buildup in arteries), which makes it a good option if you are suffering or at risk of heart disease or high blood pressure.